Lessons on how you can grow a brand, even if you’re not cool.

 - Has a deep set of beliefs and always stands up for what they believe in

-- Doesn’t blindly follow trends.
+- Doesn’t ignorantly follow trends.
 Cool is a state of being.

 Funny, none of the celebs in the pictures fit these criteria.
 So what brands are cool, by definition?
 Lululemon, Starbucks, Apple, Audi, Bose, Harley Davidson.